-We specialize in providing therapy for teens with addictions and other mental health issues.
+We specialize in providing therapy for teens with addiction and other mental health issues.
 Alongside the psychiatric care they receive from Dr. Aflatoon, each client receives individual counseling and participates in groups.
 Through therapy they learn the skills of how to deal with difficult emotions and start a new life in recovery free from substance abuse.

 COUNSELING AND SKILL BUILDING